fuzzylogicxx/fuzzylogic/posts/saving-css-changes-in-devtools-without-leaving-the-browser.md

 There are also a couple of challenges which I’ll probably want to consider.
 Right now when I make a change to a Sass file, the browser takes a while to reflect that change, which diminishes the benefit of this approach.
 My site is set up such that Eleventy watches for changes to the sass folder as a trigger for rebuilding the static site.
 This is because for optimal performance I’m purging the compiled and combined CSS and inlining that into the `<head>` of every file… which unfortunately means that when the CSS is changed, every file needs rebuilt.
 So I need to wait for Eleventy to do its build thing until the page I’m viewing shows my CSS change.

-I might consider no longer inlining CSS, or only inlining a small amount of critical stuff… or maybe (as best of all worlds) only do the inlining for production builds but not in development.
+To allow my SCSS changes to be built and reflected faster I might consider no longer inlining CSS, or only inlining a small amount of critical stuff… or maybe (as best of all worlds) only do the inlining for production builds but not in development.
 Yeah, I like that latter idea.
 Food for thought!